 Sandra Fredman is Professor of the Laws of the British Commonwealth and the USA at Oxford University, and a professorial fellow at Pembroke College, Oxford.
 She has written and published widely on anti-discrimination law, human rights law and labour law, including numerous peer-reviewed articles.
 She founded the Oxford Human Rights Hub in 2012, of which she is the Director.

-Sandy Steel is Lee Shau Kee's Sir Man Kam Lo Fellow in Law at Wadham College and an Associate Professor of Law in the Faculty of Law at Oxford.
+Sandy Steel is Lee Shau Kee's Sir Man Kam Lo Fellow in Law at Wadham College and Professor of Law and Philosophy of Law in the Faculty of Law at Oxford.
 He holds or held visiting appointments at the University of Hong Kong, the National University of Singapore, the University of Münster and will be a Global Fellow at NYU in 2021.
 He's interested in philosophical and doctrinal questions about private law.

 Liz Fisher is Professor of Environmental Law and Tutorial Fellow of Corpus Christi College.
 She researches in the areas of environmental law and and administrative law; exploring the interrelationship between law, administration and regulatory problems in different legal cultures.